decentralized-identity/bbs-signature/draft-looker-cfrg-bbs-signatures.md

 The second ciphersuite uses SHA-256, as defined in Section 6.2 of [@!SHA2] and the BLS12-381 G1 hash-to-curve suite defined in Section 8.8.1 of the [@!I-D.irtf-cfrg-hash-to-curve] document.

-Note that this two ciphersuites differ only in the hash function (SHAKE-256 vs SHA-256) and in the hash-to-curve suites used.
-The different hash-to-curve suites, differ in the `expand_message` variant and underlying hash function themselves.
-More concretely, the [BLS12-381-SHAKE-256](#bls12-381-shake-256) ciphersuite makes use of `expand_message_xof` with SHAKE-256, whyle [BLS12-381-SHA-256](#bls12-381-sha-256) makes use of `expand_message_xmd` with SHA-256.
+Note that these two ciphersuites differ only in the hash function (SHAKE-256 vs SHA-256) and in the hash-to-curve suites used.
+The hash-to-curve suites differ in the `expand_message` variant and underlying hash function.
+More concretely, the [BLS12-381-SHAKE-256](#bls12-381-shake-256) ciphersuite makes use of `expand_message_xof` with SHAKE-256, while [BLS12-381-SHA-256](#bls12-381-sha-256) makes use of `expand_message_xmd` with SHA-256.
 Curve parameters are common between the two ciphersuites.

 ### BLS12-381-SHAKE-256